RaianoMartins/ROS2-For-Beginners/README.md

-Files produced during the activities of ROS2 courses available on Udemy.
+Files produced during the activities of ROS2 courses on Udemy.

 - ROS2 For Beginners (ROS Foxy, Humble - 2024) - Master ROS 2 Basics and Become a Robot Operating System Developer | Step By Step | Robotics Programming | Python and C++
 - ROS2 for Beginners Level 2 - TF | URDF | RViz | Gazebo